-The city of Constantinople | Justinian's War for Trinity Worship in Italy and North Africa | King Khosrau against a weakened Byzantine Empire | Mob slaughters Emperor Maurice and Family and Gregory applauds | Byzantium weakens and the Sassanid Empire disintegrates
+Constantinople | Justinian's War for Trinity Worship in Italy and North Africa | More War in Italy, and Intrusions | Mob slaughters Emperor Maurice and Family and Gregory applauds | Byzantine Empire and Persia face Islam, 603-35

 Europe circa 500 CE

 Many of Constantinople's Christians saw the world as a vale of tears in which one should not place trust or hope.
-But the people of Constantinople were generally enthusiastic about chariot racing.
+But many were enthusiastic about chariot racing.
 From early in the morning, young and old people and priests from all over Constantinople would converge on the city's circus to view and gamble on the chariot races.

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.